JumpMind/metl/README.md

 ./gradlew develop
 ~~~~~

-To run in Eclipse, use the "Run Metl" launch shortcut
+To run in Eclipse, use the "Run Metl" launch shortcut.